-Analysis of conflicting fish oil studies finds that omega-3 fatty acids still matterNovember 28th, 2012 in Health /
+Analysis of conflicting fish oil studies finds that omega-3 fatty acids still matterNovember 28, 2012 in Medicine & Health / Health

 Literally hundreds of clinical trials, including some that have gained widespread attention, have been done on the possible benefits of omega-3 fatty acids for the prevention of heart disease – producing conflicting results, varied claims, and frustrated consumers unsure what to believe.